non/debox/README.md

 guarantees.

-Criticisms, suggestions and patches are all welcome, as are benchmarking results (especially surprsing ones)!
+Criticisms, suggestions and patches are all welcome, as are benchmarking results (especially surprising ones)!

 ### Copyright and License